-The day to day team is based in the Data Science department in Swansea University Medical School.
+The day-to-day team is based in the Data Science Building in Swansea University Medical School.
 Swansea University Medical School has a strong reputation in Health Informatics, and has a track record of over 20 years on information system research and development, information standards, and public health analyses.
-The Register team are able to draw upon expertise and support from the wider health Informatics team.

 The Register is made up of a multi-disciplinary team led by Professor David Ford.

 David is the Principal Investigator and Director of the UK Multiple Sclerosis Register.